Mohism-Research/Super-Taoism-Archives/Alexander-Taoist-Canon/daily_note_eng.md

 # 2018.06.26

 The steemit is a writing platform based on BlockChain, and I believe that bihu is copying steemit's whole idea.
 In order to write English articles, I registered an account on steemit.
 Now I found that it's hard to write one article without inspirations.

+# 2018.06.27

+Today is very hot, but the air quality is not bad.
+The sky is very blue as autumn's with some clouds.